2024 Speaking Tour

 Next week…

-The Nonviolent Jesus Podcast welcomes Shane Claiborne!
+The Nonviolent Jesus Podcast welcomes Bryan Stevenson!
 For more information, visit here.

 John Dear’s new book now available!